 Coccurello R., Bielawski A., Zelek-Molik A., Vetulani J., Kowalska M., D'Amato F.R., Nalepa I. (2014).
 “Brief maternal separation affects brain α1-adrenoceptors and apoptotic signaling in adult mice”, Prog Neuropsychopharmacol Biol Psychiatry.
 48:161-9. doi: 10.1016/j.pnpbp.2013.10.004.

-Małgorzata Filip currently heads the Department of Drug Addiction Pharmacology and is the deputy director for scientific affairs in the Maj Institute of Pharmacology, Polish Academy of Sciences.
-She earned her PhD from the Institute of Pharmacology PAS in Krakow, followed by her DSc (habilitation) from the Jagiellonian University Medical College, then received the title of professor from the President of the Republic of Poland.
-She completed postdoctoral fellowship or visitor scientist training at the University of Texas Medical Branch in Galveston and at the Medical University of South Carolina in Charleston (United States).
-Between 2009-2015 she led the Department of Toxicology, Faculty of Pharmacy, Jagiellonian University Medical College.
-She is a corresponding member of the Polish Academy of Sciences and the Polish Academy of Art and Sciences as well as an expert for the European Research Council and National Science Centre in Poland.
+Małgorzata Filip is currently the Head of the Department of Drug Addiction Pharmacology and the Director of Maj Institute of Pharmacology PAS.
+She received a PhD from the Institute of Pharmacology PAS in Krakow, D. Sci. from the Jagiellonian University Medical College.
+The President of the Republic of Poland conferred her the title of professor.
+She completed postdoctoral fellowship or visitor scientist training at the University of Texas Medical Branch in Galveston and at the Medical University of South Carolina in Charleston (USA).
+Between 2009-2015 she served as the Head of the Department of Toxicology Faculty of Pharmacy Jagiellonian University Medical College.
+She is a corresponding member of the Polish Academy of Sciences and Polish Academy of Art and Sciences as well as an expert for European Research Council and National Science Centre in Poland.

 Neuropharmacology, substance use disorder, mood disorders.